ayushk58/ayushk58/README.md

 ### Hi there 👋I'm Ayush
 ![](https://komarev.com/ghpvc/?username=ayushk58&style=flat-square)

 Former Bug-Bounty Hunter and CTF player turned full-time copywriter + SEO consultant.
 I like building workflows for my work, going to the gym, traveling, and trying out new experiences.
-Besides that, I enjoy music 🎧, cooking food, and taking my dog out for walks.
+Besides that, I enjoy music 🎧, and cooking.

 I run **[Writingaid.co](https://writingaid.co)** — an SEO and copywriting agency that helps brands rank, convert, and scale with search-first strategy and sharp copy. **[Work with us →](https://writingaid.co)**